hitchyjs/odem/README.md

  ### Is It Ready For Production?

- Starting with v0.1.0 hitchy-odem includes index-backed searching.
+ Starting with v0.1.0 hitchy-plugin-odem includes index-backed searching.
 This indexing is fixing one of the most severe bottlenecks of FileAdapter by strongly improving performance on searching instances by indexed properties.
-Thus we believe that hitchy and hitchy-odem are ready for use in real-world applications.
+Thus we believe that hitchy and hitchy-plugin-odem are ready for use in real-world applications.

- Of course, hitchy-odem isn't meant to compete with established database engines like MySQL or MongoDB.
+ Of course, hitchy-plugin-odem isn't meant to compete with established database engines like MySQL or MongoDB.
 However, most applications don't require the performance provided by those engines.
 That's why they might benefit from a lot easier setup.
 Just imagine running real-world applications out of the box on any server you like.
 The only requirement is support for Node.js.
 That's following one of the core-principles of Hitchy: getting rid of dependencies as good as possible.

 ## Documentation